replikation/poreCov/README.md

 ## References and Metadata for tree construction
 ### References
-* by default the nCov Workflow uses a few hundred nCov strains automatically from ENA to build the tree
+* by default the nCov Workflow uses a few hundred nCov strains automatically to build the tree
+    * these files are from ENA
 * this behaviour can be "replaced" by providing a multifasta reference file via `--references`
-* please make sure that you fasta file does not contain "strange" symbols like `" '  | / \ :`
+* please make sure that your fasta file header does not contain "strange" symbols like `" '  | / \ :`
+    * this causes issues in some of the tools used here

 ### Metadata
-* for tree constructions metadata is mandatory (time location)
+* for tree constructions metad ata is mandatory (time and location)
+    * location can be set to "unknown"
 * provide a metadata file via `--metadata` to create a correct tree
-    * if you use you own references add also the reference metadata to your files
+    * if you use you `--references` add this information to you metadata file too
 * style of the meta data (tab separated):
     * strain is the name of the fasta header without `>`
     * date has to be in the format `YYYY-MM-DD` or `YYYY-MM`